 Emergency Medicine Residency Application Instructions

-Applications to the residency at NYU Langone’s Ronald O. Perelman Department of Emergency Medicine are accepted from senior medical students from accredited medical schools and other qualified candidates through the Electronic Residency Application Service (ERAS) and National Resident Matching Program.
+Applications to the residency at NYU Langone’s Ronald O. Perelman Department of Emergency Medicine are accepted from senior medical students from accredited medical schools and other qualified candidates through ResidencyCAS and National Resident Matching Program.
+Please note that this is a major change from prior years: we are no longer participating in ERAS.
+Along with all other Emergency Medicine residencies in the US, we have moved to this new platform for the 2025-2026 application cycle; we will only be reviewing applications submitted through ResidencyCAS.

 Both virtual and in-person interviews will again be offered this year.
 Applicants may choose whichever format best suits their preferences, budgets, calendars, and geography.
-We work hard to ensure that virtual and in-person interview days provide equitable experiences, information, and opportunity for engagement to all applicants, regardless of their ability to travel to NYU Langone during this interview season.
+We work hard to ensure that virtual and in-person interview days provide equitable experiences, information, and opportunity for engagement to all applicants, regardless of their ability to travel to NYU/Bellevue during this interview season.
 The choice of interview format will NOT affect an applicant’s chances of matching with our program.
 Applicants who interview virtually are welcome to come for an optional in-person "second look" visit if they feel that would help them understand our program and community better.
-Second look visits are neither required nor expected, however.
+Second look visits are neither required nor expected.
 We will again offer several "West Coast" interview dates which will be conducted virtually starting 3 hours later than usual for the convenience of applicants located in Mountain, Pacific, and Hawaiian time zones.

-For medical students interested in learning more about our program by rotating with us at NYU Langone’s Ronald O. Perelman Center for Emergency Services and NYC Health + Hospitals/Bellevue, we have clinical rotation (subinternship) opportunities available to visiting students.
+Langone’s Ronald O. Perelman Center for Emergency Services and NYC Health + Hospitals/Bellevue, we have clinical rotation (subinternship) opportunities available to visiting students.

 Residency Application Requirements